run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/backend.md

-# Install the Run:AI Control Plane (Backend)
+# Install the Run:ai Control Plane (Backend)

 ## Create a Control Plane Configuration

-Create a configuration file to install the Run:AI control plane:
+Create a configuration file to install the Run:ai control plane:

 === "Connected"
     Generate a values file by running: